GluuFederation/docs-ce-prod/3.1.2/source/authn-guide/U2F.md

 ## Make U2F the Default

-Now applications can request U2F authentication using the OpenID Connect `acr` value.
 If U2F should be the default authentication mechanism, follow these instructions:

 1. Navigate to `Configuration` > `Manage Authentication`.

-2. Select the `Default Authentication Method` tab.
+1. Select the `Default Authentication Method` tab.

-3. In the Default Authentication Method window you will see two options: `Default acr` and `oxTrust acr`.
+1. In the Default Authentication Method window you will see two options: `Default acr` and `oxTrust acr`.

 ![u2f](../img/admin-guide/multi-factor/u2f.png)

-3.1 `oxTrust acr` sets the authentication mechanism for accessing the oxTrust dashboard GUI (only managers should have acccess to oxTrust).
+ - `oxTrust acr` sets the authentication mechanism for accessing the oxTrust dashboard GUI (only managers should have acccess to oxTrust).

-3.2 `Default acr` sets the default authentication mechanism for accessing all applications that leverage your Gluu Server for authentication (unless otherwise specified).
+ - `Default acr` sets the default authentication mechanism for accessing all applications that leverage your Gluu Server for authentication (unless otherwise specified).

-One or both fields can be changed to U2F authentication as needed.
 If U2F should be the default authentication mechanism for all access, change both fields to U2F.

 ## U2F Credential Management
 A users FIDO U2F entries can be found in oxTrust under the user entry in `Users` > `Manage People`, or in LDAP under the user entry as in the below screenshot.